attack68/rateslib/docs/source/u_calendars.rst

    accurate but a full list of ad-hoc and specialised holidays has may not necessarily be upto date.

-Alternatively, the :meth:`~rateslib.calendars.get_calendar` method can be used (and is used internally) to parse the different options a user might provide.
+Alternatively, the :meth:`~rateslib.scheduling.get_calendar` method can be used (and is used internally) to parse the different options a user might provide.
 This is more flexible because it can return a calendar with no holidays on null input, or it can also load custom calendars that have been dynamically added to *rateslib's* ``defaults.calendars`` object, or it